trancongbao/trancongbao.github.io/Software_Decomposition.md

 ## Criteria for good decomposition

-Good decomposition means the net benefit is positive (oppurtunity cost).
+Good decomposition means the net benefit is positive (opportunity cost).

 ### Coupling